IaC-Unleashed/Intro-to-Ansible/README.md

 }
 ```

-You can also ping the hosts in the inventory by running:
+You can also ping the hosts in the inventory by running the following command from within the `ansible` directory:

 ```shell
 $ ansible -i inventory -m ping all